PDF reports and automated reporting

 TIP

-Manual generation is perfect for on-demand reports before client meetings or when you need specific date ranges.
+Manual generation is good for on-demand reports before client meetings or when you need specific date ranges.

 Schedules automate report generation and delivery.